2.9.1 How an assessment is made

 Evidence

 An assessment notice, or a document signed by the Registrar that appears to be a copy of an assessment, is treated as prima facie evidence in legal proceedings.
-The notice or document is evidence that the assessment has been properly made and that the particulars of the assessment are correct (CSA Act section 70(1)), except where a parent applies to the AAT for a review or makes an appeal to a court about the assessment (CSA Act section 70(1A)).
+The notice or document is evidence that the assessment has been properly made and that the particulars of the assessment are correct (CSA Act section 70(1)), except where a parent applies to the ART for review or makes an appeal to a court about the assessment (CSA Act section 70(1A)).
 In these exceptions, the notice or document is not considered prima facie evidence that all the particulars of the notice of assessment are correct (4.2 and 4.3).